garciaf/blog/source/post/en/2015-08-30-bug-in-real-life.html.markdown

 cover: wtf.jpg
 ---

 Do you believe only software get bugs?
-Now worries there is a lot buggy system out there, let's see what...
+No worries there is a lot buggy system out there, let's see what...

 READMORE